FC DALLAS ACADEMY, pres. by Chase

 U.S. Soccer’s Development Academy program is driven by the game and its players, coaches and referees.
 This game-centric approach allows for long-term development to occur through a deep understanding of what makes players successful around the world.
 As the sport of soccer grows in the United States, young players in our country need the proper environment to compete against the world’s elite.
 The U.S. Soccer Development Academy program provides the optimum developmental environment for the nation’s top youth soccer players, coaches and referees by emphasizing development through quality training and limited, meaningful competition.
-Currently, FC Dallas has three Development Academy teams: U-13, U-14, U-15, U-16 and U-18 boys teams referred to as the FCD Academy and is adding a U-12 team in the 2016-2017 season.
+Currently, FC Dallas has five Development Academy teams: U-13, U-14, U-15, U-16 and U-18 boys teams referred to as the FCD Academy and is adding a U-12 team in the 2016-2017 season.

-FC Dallas players who have signed Homegrown contracts (as of 12/1/14) are: Bryan Leyva, Ruben Luna, Moises Hernandez, Victor Ulloa, Richard Sanchez, Bradlee Baladez, London Woodberry, Kellyn Acosta, Danny Garcia, Jesse Gonzalez, Coy Craft, Jonathan Top and Alejandro Zendejas.
+FC Dallas players who have signed Homegrown contracts (as of 6/13/16) are: Bryan Leyva, Ruben Luna, Moises Hernandez, Victor Ulloa, Richard Sanchez, Bradlee Baladez, London Woodberry, Kellyn Acosta, Danny Garcia, Jesse Gonzalez, Coy Craft, Jonathan Top, Alejandro Zendejas and Aaron Guillen.

 FC Dallas Homegrown players logged an MLS high 4,607 minutes or 14% of the team’s total minutes in 2014 with 61 combined games played and 50 starts.
 Homegrown midfielder Victor Ulloa became the first Homegrown player in franchise history to play over 2,000 minutes in a single season in 2014.